Orbital Tumors - Lymphangioma

 Diagnosis of Orbital Lymphangioma

 Lymphangioma usually presents as a sudden painful bulging of the affected eye, with or without history of facial trauma or that the tumour or proptosis started right after an upper respiratory tract infection.
 Examination of anterior segment of the eye reveals bluish discoloration of blood vessels within the skin of the eye lid.
-The blood vessels can frequently extend underneath the conjunctiva, called lymphangiectasias. cases may possibly be associated with corneal exposure, ulceration and optic nerve damage.
+The blood vessels can may be extend underneath the conjunctiva, called lymphangiectasias.
+Substantial cases might possibly be associated with corneal exposure, ulceration and optic nerve damage.

 Treatment of Orbital Lymphangioma